-ECM 2: Retrofit Fixtures with LED Lamps
+ECM 3: Retrofit Fixtures with LED Lamps

-Replace fluorescent and incandescent lamps with LED lamps.
+Replace fluorescent, CFL, and incandescent lamps with LED lamps.
 Many LED tubes are direct replacements for existing fluorescent tubes and can be installed while leaving the fluorescent fixture ballast in place.
 LED lamps can be used in existing fixtures as a direct replacement for most other lighting technologies.
 Be sure to specify replacement lamps that are compatible with existing dimming controls, where applicable.
 In some circumstances, you may need to upgrade your dimming system for optimum performance.

 This measure saves energy by installing LEDs, which use less power than other lighting technologies yet provide equivalent lighting output for the space.
-Maintenance savings may also be available, as longer-lasting LEDs lamps will not need to be replaced as often as the existing lamps.
+Maintenance savings may also be available, as longerlasting LEDs lamps will not need to be replaced as often as the existing lamps.

-Affected Building Areas: all areas with fluorescent fixtures with T8 linear and U-bend tubes, exterior halogen incandescent lamps
+Affected Building Areas: all areas with fluorescent fixtures with T8 tubes, CFLs, and incandescent lamps